OutSpace-Gigane/Pudding-CLI/README.md

 - It ONLY makes Standards of Python CLI-Tool Project
 - You'll need to learn too much things so i just added a "Cheatsheet" (it will shown for Manual Configuration)
-- Any Suggestions or Bugs: outspace_gigane (discord).
-This is not me, rather, he's the owner of the original [Pudding-CLI].
+- Any Suggestions or Bugs: milkthebev13434 (discord)